top of page

 Creative Visions Foundation, a non-profit 501(c)(3) that supports creative activists using the arts and media to ignite social change.
 Assists with fundraising and grants as our California fiscal sponsor.

-Cara received advanced couture training from the Institut Français de la Mode (IFM) in Paris, one of the most respected fashion schools in the world, closely connected to houses such as Dior, Chanel, and Givenchy.
-Her training there ties the museum’s work to the living tradition of haute couture craftsmanship.
+She received haute couture skills training at the Institut Français de la Mode (IFM) in Paris, formerly the École de la Chambre Syndicale de la Couture Parisienne, historically tied to maisons such as Dior, Chanel, Balenciaga, and Givenchy.
+This training connects the museum’s work directly to the living tradition of haute couture craftsmanship.

 1024 with background